-SPELLING: Students will practice strong r words (-art, -ark, -arm, -orn, -ort, -or).
-They will receive 20 spelling words, some of which are pattern words that follow the rule and can be sounded out, and red words, which do not follow rules.
-They will practice the Orton-Gillingham methods of clapping out sounds in pattern words and arm tapping of red words.
+SPELLING: Students will practice the Orton-Gillingham methods of clapping out sounds in pattern words and arm tapping of red words.
 They will use the Decodable Book on the SmartBoard to develop reading fluency.
-They will complete workbook pages 35 – 40.
 Students will mark pages either with a CW (classwork) or HW (homework).
-They will take a test on Friday, October 20th.
+Phonics: Associate vowels with short-vowel sounds RF.2.3a; Blend sounds to decode words RF.2.3; Spelling: Encode words using letter-sound knowledge L.2.2d; Listening and speaking: Follow oral directions: Listen to and discuss a read-aloud selection SL.2.1a, SL.2.2.

-PHONICS: Students will continue their second unit, which is a review of short-vowel sounds.
-They have received their second packet, which is used as a combination of lessons/classwork and homework.
+PHONICS: Students will continue their sixth packet on contractions.
+The packet is used as a combination of lessons/classwork and homework.
 The packet is designed to be completed as a unit and should NOT be completed in one night.
 They will continue to practice the Orton-Gillingham method of clapping out syllables in order to improve spelling.
 Pages will be marked with a CW (classwork) or HW (homework).

-READING: Group setting: Students will practice pages 54 – 63 in their first readers, The Superkids Hit Second Grade.
-They will review the concept of table of contents and practice picture walks.
+READING: Group setting: Students will practice pages 166 – 179 in their second readers, The Superkids Take Off.
+They will review the table of contents and practice picture walks.
 They will listen to the pages on the SmartBoard to develop word awareness.

-Book Club (in class/at home): Students will complete their first book, Frog and Toad.
-This is an in-class/at-home reading assignment where students and parents share a book together.
+Book Club (in class/at home): Students will continue their audiobook, Charlie and the Chocolate Factory.
+This is an at-home reading assignment where students and parents share a book together.
 Students will complete a response journal about the book.

-Super Magazine (in class): Students will receive a themed, nonfiction magazine.
+Super Magazine (in class): Students have received a themed, nonfiction magazine.
 The first theme is What’s New.
 They will learn the concepts of headlines, photo captions, news articles, features, and departments.

-Tuesday: Computer (Mrs. Sanchez) and Art (Mrs. Beier)
+Tuesday: Computer (Mrs. Sanchez) and Art (Mr. Konciak),